marcin-lawrowski/wise-chat/readme.txt

 == Changelog ==

 = 2.2 =
+* Option to auto-hide users list on the narrow screens
-* Fixed: word wrapping of long messages
+* Fixed: word wrapping of the long messages

 = 2.1 =
 * Read-only mode for anonymous users